Fcaspirro/server-nlw-ignite/README.md

 ><i>About</i>

 <h3>
-A proposta deste projeto foi idealizada pela [Rocketseat](https://www.rocketseat.com.br/) no Next Level Week através da trilha ignite (avançado).
+A proposta deste projeto foi idealizada pela https://www.rocketseat.com.br/no Next Level Week através da trilha ignite (avançado).
 O servidor de eSports é uma API de anúncios para jogos onde você pode registrar anúncios de jogos para encontrar sua dupla usando uma conta do Discord.
 </h3>

 <em>
   <h6>
-The proposal for this project was conceived by [Rocketseat](https://www.rocketseat.com.br/) in the Next Level Week through the ignite trail (advanced).
+The proposal for this project was conceived by https://www.rocketseat.com.br/ in the Next Level Week through the ignite trail (advanced).
 The eSports server is a gaming ad API where you can register game play ads to find your duo match using a Discord account.
   </h6>
 </em>